Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 G "Look, let's stick to the point.
 We're stuck behind the mountain.
 That's just a fact."<br>
 G "We got to get out somehow."<br>
 MA "Maybe Walker can <i>orinado</i> a path through mountain for us!"<br>
 MO "...There should be a way out towards west.
-I know there's some mining sites that way."<br>
+I know there's some settlements that way."<br>
 MO "I don't know how well traveled the paths are."<br>
 G "And no doubt it gets just as cold that way as it did through the mountain pass.
 This isn't looking good."<br>
 G "It seems we need to prepare properly.
 We need winter gear for the trip.
 And that means we need more money."<br>